 “This is often an exciting way to launch a network,” said Winston Robson, co-founder and CEO of metaverse marketplace WeMeta, adding that airdrops can be used strategically to target likely early adopters.

-Although crypto airdrops are commonly employed to promote new projects, some existing projects use airdrops to reward longtime community members, Robson said.
+Although crypto airdrops are commonly employed to promote new projects, some existing projects use airdrops to reward longtime community members.
 The 2021 Ethereum Name Service airdrop, for example, awarded tokens to existing ENS domain holders based on a formula determined in part by how long their domains had existed.

 What Is the Point of a Crypto Airdrop?

-As a crypto marketing agency founder, Tim Haldorson helps businesses launch airdrops from scratch.
-Ultimately, the goal is to grow a platform’s user base in a way that doesn’t encourage a big sell-off by token recipients.
+The ultimate goal of any crypto airdrop is to grow a platform’s user base in a way that doesn’t encourage a big sell-off by token recipients.

-“Crypto airdrops are a great way we help new projects stand out and increase awareness rapidly,” Haldorson, who is CEO of Lunar Strategy said, noting that there’s a trick to curbing users from flipping coins.
+“Crypto airdrops are a great way we help new projects stand out and increase awareness rapidly,” said Tim Haldorson, founder and CEO of crypto marketing agency Lunar Strategy.

 Since airdrops can target early supporters, existing members or highly engaged users of a project, developers need to figure out which route will attract the audience that can contribute most to the project at its unique stage and how to best incentivize the public to want to learn more.

 “The goal with an airdrop is to give long-term value to the people who receive the airdrop,” Haldorson said, noting that a common strategy within the DeFi space is to airdrop tokens to users holding crypto from competing platforms doing similar things.
-They are often the ideal audience and are more likely to contribute to the project after learning about it via the airdrop, he explained.
+They are often the ideal audience and are more likely to contribute to the project after learning about it via the airdrop.

 Types of Crypto Airdrops

 Crypto projects vary in their preferred choice of airdrop, depending on their end game.
-Some may be implementing this promotional tool to bring together a community following a hard fork in a network, while others would rather focus on making first-time users feel taken care of.
-It could also simply be a response to highly competitive market conditions.
-Luckily, there’s a variety of techniques to parachute guaranteed goods into a user’s virtual estate.
+There’s a variety of techniques to parachute guaranteed goods into a user’s virtual estate.

 Standard Airdrop